scakc/Bayesian-RRS-Models/README.md

  > [Variational Russian Roulette for Deep Bayesian Nonparametrics](http://xuk.ai/assets/xu2019rave.pdf)

 Note : optimizer.py is taken from pytorch default library and is used for implementing dynamic version Adam optimizer for stochastic gumbel-softmax layers

+APIC Net is a Bayesian Nueral Network modelling currently being developed using RRS VI.